 Dessert wines

 Be sure to try Iteration, a fortified wine which is typically made in very small quantities from their estate Cabernet Sauvignon grapes, usually less than 10 barrels.
 It is made a Solera style, non-vintage and the “number” changes every time they release a new bottling.
-Their first vintage of this wine was in 1997 and the early bottlings were all labeled as Port.
+Their first vintage of this wine was in 1997 and until 2016, the bottlings were all labeled as Port.
+As respect to the region of Portugal producing Port wines, Andy changed the name of this wine to Iteration.
+And in respect for his decision to do so, Andy was knighted by the organization in Portugal responsible for giving out such titles.
 This Cabernet Sauvignon fortified wine is one of the finest of its kind we have tasted in Napa Valley.
 It was originally fortified with brandy made from their grapes by their neighbor Domain Charbay but today they source high quality spirits from Germain-Robin.

 Their latest Iteration at the time of our latest update to this review was their 12th release, IE Iteration XII.
 This bottling shows a sweet component on the nose along with dried rose petals, a hint of sage, blueberry and red cherry.
 It is a delicious wine, packed with layers of flavor.
 With plenty of complexity, there is nothing linear about this wine at all.